 Other than supporting day-to-day work at your legal office, what can paralegals do?
 Here’s the key benefit of paralegals for your law practice: They can help you save time.
 This means that you have more time to spend on billable work, which increases your profitability.

 Did you know lawyers spend a significant portion of their workdays on legal administrative support tasks that don’t bring in revenue?
-Specifically, lawyers only spend an average of 31% of their workdays on billable work, according to the 2020 Legal Trends Report.
+Specifically, lawyers only spend an average of 2.9 hours of an 8-hour work day on billable work (according to the most recent Legal Trends Report research).
 By delegating non-billable tasks to a paralegal, your firm can be more productive.
 This way, you’ll also free up more of your time to focus on billable work.

 Increase law firm efficiency